High uric acid foods chart

 Gout flare-ups

-Gout, a painful form of arthritis, affects approximately 20 percent of individuals with hyperuricemia.
+Gout, a painful form of arthritis, can also affect individuals with hyperuricemia.
 While it can impact any joint, it often initiates in the large toe.
 Gout symptoms include intense joint pain, stiffness, difficulty in joint movement, redness and swelling, and potentially deformities in affected joints.
+Thus, it's essential to advise clients on a suitable gout diet.

 Tophaceous gout